XGR Chain — Network Upgrade & Hardfork Process

 - keep the published chain configuration

-- do not locally edit fork values
+- do not locally edit activation values

-24.3 Updated published configuration
+25.3 Updated published configuration

 If XGR Network publishes an updated configuration: